Senate approves 1st spending bill to avert partial shutdown

-WASHINGTON — As a major hurricane menaces the East Coast, Congress is moving to avert a legislative disaster that could lead to a partial government shutdown just weeks before the November midterm elections.
+WASHINGTON — As a potentially catastrophic hurricane heads for the Carolinas, Congress is moving to avert a legislative disaster that could lead to a partial government shutdown just weeks before the November midterm elections.

+The House is set to vote Thursday on a $147 billion package to fund the Energy Department, veterans' programs and the legislative branch.
+The Senate on Wednesday night approved the measure 92-5.

 If all three compromise spending packages are approved by both chambers and signed by President Donald Trump, they would account for nearly 90 percent of annual spending, including the military and most civilian agencies.